godotengine/godot-docs/classes/class_os.rst

 :ref:`int<class_int>` **get_static_memory_peak_usage** **(** **)** |const|

-Returns the maximum amount of static memory used (only works in debug).
+Returns the maximum amount of static memory used.
+Only works in debug builds.

 .. rst-class:: classref-item-separator